 In the case that you do have to wait, you can be ready to rock your wait with flair.
 We suggest you bring a book, newspaper or magazine along, maybe pack some playing cards or download that quirky game to your phone you’ve been eyeing, bring a few friends to pass the time with, or combine the two with group activities and a picnic.
 At Skydive Tecumseh, we have the perfect grassy picnic area for you and your entourage to comfortably pass the time.

 While we would love to have every variable that affects skydiving under control, we can’t.
 Rest assured, at Skydive Tecumseh, not everything is ‘up in the air’.
-There are elements we have full control over: the customer service you receive, the quality of your experience, and the cleanliness of our facilities.
-Because of our passion for skydiving as a life changing experience and sport, we have a commitment to provide you with the best first-time skydiving experience that we can, and we promise that our staff, our equipment, and our aircraft will give you an experience you will never forget!
+There are elements we have full control over including the customer service you receive, the quality of your experience, and the cleanliness of our facilities.
+Because of our passion for skydiving as a life-changing experience and sport, we have the commitment to provide you with the best first-time skydiving experience that we can, and we promise that our staff, our equipment, and our aircraft will give you an experience you will never forget!

 Check out our Skydiving FAQs page to answer more commonly asked questions.